Samira Wiley: Career

 In between seasons of Orange Is the New Black, Wiley filmed Rob the Mob (2014), an independent crime film directed by Raymond De Felitta.
 She appeared in an advertisement for the digital monetary service PayPal in 2014.
 In 2015, Wiley featured in the 21st episode of the 16th season of Law & Order: Special Victims Unit, "Perverted Justice", portraying a young adult wishing to recant her rape accusation of her father when she was 6 years old, and set him free.
 In December 2015, it was announced Wiley had been cast to voice the titular character in the video game The Walking Dead: Michonne.
 The game was released by Telltale Games in February 2016.
 In 2017, she narrated one of two versions of Max Brooks' book, Minecraft: The Island: A Novel.
 Wiley also starred in a film called 37 (2016), a true story of thirty-seven people who witness a murder and none call the police or intervene.
 In 2016, she starred in a new play by Quiara Alegría Hudes called Daphne's Dive.

 She competed against New Black co-star Laverne Cox in an episode of Spike's Lip Sync Battle.
 With performances of "Un-Break My Heart" by Toni Braxton and "O.P.P." by Naughty by Nature, Wiley emerged victorious.

 Wiley was featured in Maniac Magazine, appearing on the cover and in an editorial of the 2014 September/October issue displaying "a series of bold, chic, high fashion looks."
 She was also featured on the cover of 2014 edition of Out magazine, along with Sam Smith, Elliot Page, and Zachary Quinto.

+In 2017, Wiley began playing Moira in the Hulu television series The Handmaid's Tale.
+She portrayed the playwright Lorraine Hansberry in the docu-series Equal in 2020.
+In 2022, she co-produced a documentary about body positivity with the Gratitude Project.In 2024, she was cast as a CIA agent in the Sky Original series Atomic.

+It was announced in June 2025 that Wiley would be voicing a character in an 2D-adult animation entitled "Standing By" created by Dan Levy and Ally Pankiw.
+It was reported that the series would premiere on August 8th, but this did not happen.
+The series, produced by 20th Television Animation had a presentation in August 2021, and was ordered by Hulu in December 2022.